outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 root@docker ~ # echo $?
 ```

-1. When we run an image, a container is created.
+1. When we run an image, a container is created with an extra layer of writable filesystem.
 2. With `-d` option, containers run in in background mode and terminal is released immediately, otherwise in foreground mode.
 3. `-i` keeps STDIN open even if not attached and runs the container interactively.